 Staff Review: London Historic Pub Tour

 The pub is the place to go this year!
 After such a long time indoors, we decided it was time for us to break free and refresh ourselves with some nice drinks.
 Luckily for us, London holds almost 5,000 pubs, which gave us a lot of different places to choose from.
 Along with double decker buses and the red telephone booths, pubs represent a huge cultural part of England.
-We thought this was the best way for us to enjoy a day out in the capital and discover the many secrets of the city.
+We thought this Historic Pub Tour of London was the best way for us to enjoy a day out in the capital and discover the many secrets of the city.

 We were fortunate enough to visit some of London’s oldest and most traditional pubs where intriguing, unexplained stories took place, famous individuals last saw each other and history was made.
 Drinks were served throughout the entire tour, which we were definitely not complaining about - never say no to a fresh beer or cider!